saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

     username: lab
     passwd: test123
 tests:
-  - test_interfaces.yaml
+  - test_bgp.yaml
 ```

-This test will target 1 devices and run a single test called `test_interfaces.yaml`.
-Due to our previous configuration, the path JSNAPy expects for the test file is the following: `/home/said/testfiles/test_interfaces.yaml`.
+This test will target 1 devices and run a single test called `test_bgp.yaml`.
+Due to our previous configuration, the path JSNAPy expects for the test file is the following: `/home/said/testfiles/test_bgp.yaml`.

-Let's start out with the following test:
+We referenced the test in `snap_config.yaml`, but we have not created it yet.
+Let's start off writing a test that will inform us on whether or not a BGP peer flapped.

+We instruct JSNAPy to gather the information that is returned when the `show bgp summary` command is executed and iterate every BGP peer.
+For every BGP peer in the return, we check the `flap-count`.
+If there is a difference, we trigger an error and we have JSNAPy inform us of the BGP peer that flapped:

 <pre style="font-size:12px">
 test_bgp_summary: